tylerharter/cs301-projects/spring19/p3/README.md

 This function will compute the minimum the given agency ever spent over the course of a year.

-### Q4: What was the least the police ever spent in a year?
+### Q6: What was the least the police ever spent in a year?

 Use your `agency_min` function.

-### Q5: What was the least that fire ever spent in a year?
+### Q7: What was the least that fire ever spent in a year?

-### Q6: What was the least that library ever spent in a year?
+### Q8: What was the least that library ever spent in a year?

+### Function 2: `agency_avg(agency)`

+This function will compute the average (over the four datapoints) that the given agency spends per year.

+Hint: start by copy/pasting `agency_avg` and renaming your copy to `agency_avg`.
+Instead of computing the minimum of `y15`, `y16`, etc., compute the average of these by adding, then dividing by 4.

+### Q9: How much is spent per year on streets, on average?

+Use your `agency_avg` function.

+### Q10: How much is spent per year on parks, on average?

+### Q11: How much did the police spend above their average in 2018?

+You should answer by giving a percent between 0 and 100, with no percent sign.
+In this case, your code should produce a number close to `7.2249619343519145`.

-function 3: average spent by agency? function 4: change_per_year?
+function 4: change_per_year?
 function 5: extrapolate
 function 6: extrapolate_error